 - Weekly payments – calculated according to your capacity for work and average earnings

-- Lump sum payment – if you are a non-exempt worker and your whole person impairment for your physical injuries, are assessed at being greater than 10% or 14% for psychological injuries, or you are an exempt worker and your whole person impairment for your physical injuries are greater than 0% for exempt workers.
+- Lump sum payment – if you are a non-exempt worker and your whole person impairment for your physical injuries, are assessed at being greater than 10% or 14% for psychological injuries; or you are an exempt worker and your whole person impairment for your physical injuries are greater than 0%.

 - Domestic assistance – if your whole person impairment is assessed at being at least 15%.

-- Common law – if your whole person impairment is assessed at being at least154% and your employer was negligent.
+- Common law – if your whole person impairment is assessed at being at least 15% and your employer was negligent.